perfringis/consimilis-ai/README.md

 **How to get the closest possible image to the original using vector graphics?**

 This repository will provide the answer to this complicated question.
-I will be archiving my learning process and all solutions will be public.
+I will be archiving my learning process and all solutions.
+All solutions will be available publicly.

 A detailed description of the task/problem is here.